 UK coins provide information for the British Numismatist on sales of all collectable UK coins including legal tender coins in circulation, roman coins, pre-decimal coins, commemorative coins new coins and collectable coins, some issued directly by The Royal Mint.
 We also list Gold coins and Silver coins.
 We list brilliant uncirculated coins BU, bullion, rare coinage and proof sets of numismatic value.
 Old British coins and new.

 There are an estimated 28.9 billion UK coins in circulation!

 Are British coins worth money?

 Coin values are quite difficult to establish so you will have to do some research to get current values of your British coin collection.
-It is a good idea to catalog your coin collection which you can do with a Coin Collector's PC Software Application or using Microsoft Excel.
+It is a good idea to catalogue your coin collection which you can do with a Coin Collector’s PC Software Application or using Microsoft Excel.
 To get the coin values, there are coin books you can buy with private dealers price list.
 It is always better to have more than one source for price reference so buy more than 1 book and check the coin auction prices on sites like eBay and Amazon UK.

 How to start collecting rare coins?

 You can start collecting rare coins with only a few pounds or if you are lucky, find rare coins worth keeping in your pocket change or kids piggy bank coin jar just by knowing what to look for.